Maine On a Budget

 SightsBeing a state with rich maritime history, Maine is known for its many lighthouses.
 From the scenic Portland Head light to Pemaquid Point light which is featured on the Maine State quarter, the jagged coast of Maine is lined with more than 60 lights, with a few more on the islands just offshore.
-One could occupy an entire road trip in pursuit of seeing each picturesque lighthouse, and learn much about the Maine's maritime history on the way.
+One could occupy an entire road trip from Boston to Maine in pursuit of seeing each picturesque lighthouse, and learn much about the Maine's maritime history on the way.
 There are even boat tours dedicated to exploring the lights of the surrounding islands.

 Beyond lighthouses, some of the best sights of the Maine coastline are all natural.
 Acadia National Park sits just offshore on Mount Desert Island, encompassing more than 47,000 acres woodland, rocky beaches and glacier-scoured granite peaks like Cadillac Mountain, the highest point on the United States' East Coast.
 The park and the surrounding area are inhabited by wildlife like moose, bear, whales, and seabirds.
 Whether you wish to hike through and enjoy the scenery, or wish to keep a closer eye out for the critters of the region, Acadia National Park is a wonder draped in natural beauty.